semperfitodd/azure_pub_sub_pattern/README.md

 ## Workflow
 ### Data Ingestion
-Clients will upload data via a frontend that will then pass the data to an Azure Application Gateway.
-The Application Gateway will be configured to scan the data for relevant information to determine the appropriate backend path.
-The application gateway will then route the data to Application X. Application X is one of any applications hosted on AKS that are coded to process the received data.
-After the data is processed, the application will POST a request trigger with a schema-appropriate body to the Azure Logic App callable endpoint designated by the application code.
+Data traffic will be routed using traffic manager to the appropriate Azure Application Gateway.
+The Application Gateway will route the data to the appropriate backend path.
+Application X is designed to ingest the data in AKS and process the received data.
+After the data is processed, the application will POST a request trigger with a schema-appropriate body to the Azure Logic App callable endpoint designated by the application code and return a 201.

-Azure Logic App will be configured with visually configurable workflows.
-The callable endpoint will route the event data to the workflow, where it will be searched for key:value pairs in its payload to determine the next step of the workflow.
-Assuming the workflow has two successful paths, 0 and 1, the Logic App will route successful messages to Azure Service Bus Namespace A, configured with Topics A0 and A1.
-Unsuccessful messages, such as those with missing fields, will be routed to the Azure Event Grid.
+The callable endpoint will route the JSON load to a workflow to determine the next step.
+The workflow has two happy paths, 0 and 1, the Logic App will route successful messages to Azure Service Bus Namespace A, configured with Topics A0 and A1.
+Unsuccessful messages will be routed to the Azure Event Grid.

 ### Data Queueing and Publishing
 Azure Service Bus will be configured with namespaces appropriate for business operations and topics appropriate for publishing distinct data.
 Assuming the successful paths from Application X to be 0 and 1, then the data from path 0 will be sent by the Logic App to Topic A0 and data from path 1 will be sent by the Logic App to Topic A1.

 Azure Service Bus will be configured FIFO(First In First Out) message queuing in PeekLock mode.
 This requires the subscribing service to request the data, which will cause a consumption lock to be placed on the message, preventing other subscribers from retrieving the message.
 This consumption lock remains in place until the subscribing service releases it, or the TryTimeout is exceeded (default 60 secs).

 A message that does not have the lock removed by the subscriber and exceeds the TryTimeout setting, will have its retry counter incremented by 1.
 If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue), which is a built-in subqueue for all Azure Service Bus Queues and Topics with dead-lettering enabled.
 This pattern has dead-lettering enabled by default.

 ### Data Subscriptions